International students are charged different tuition fees and have different funding options to Home students.

 Help

-The Student Advice Service is available to provide further information and support on financial matters related to your course.
+The Student Advice Service can provide information and support on financial and immigration matters related to your course.
+Get in touch with us by filling in our enquiry form.